Investment Policy Monitor

 Allows 100% foreign ownership in the renewable energy sector.

-15 Nov 2022On 15 November 2022, the Department of Energy (DOE) revised the foreign investment negative list to open the renewable energy sector to full foreign ownership (currently subject to a 40% cap).
+15 Nov 2022On 15 November 2022, the Department of Energy (DOE) revised the foreign investment negative list to open the renewable energy sector to full foreign ownership (previously subject to a 40 per cent cap).
 The amendment enables foreign citizens or foreign-owned entities to engage in the exploration, development, and utilization of the country’s renewable energy resources, such as solar, wind, biomass, ocean or tidal energy.
 This will take effect 15 days upon publication in two newspapers of general publication and filing with the University of the Philippines Law Center-Office of the National Administrative Register.
-The DOE is trying to increase the share of renewable energy in the Philippine energy mix to 35 percent by 2030 and 50 percent by 2040.
+The DOE is trying to increase the share of renewable energy in the Philippine energy mix to 35 per cent by 2030 and 50 per cent by 2040.

 Type: